-Attn: I have a very busy family life with my three kids so I may not be quick to respond, but I do try my best.
+Attn: I have a busy family life with my wife and three kids.
 Thanks for your patience.

-My family has always loved to play board games.
+Growing up, my family loved to play board games.
 Card games and trivia games were commonplace at typical family functions.
-In my youth, Dark Tower
+Dark Tower

 (1981) and the Sorcery!
 Book 1: The Shamutanti Hills